snowplow/documentation/docs/getting-started-on-snowplow-open-source/setup-snowplow-on-aws/setup-destinations/setup-redshift/launch-a-redshift-cluster/update-the-search-path-for-your-redshift-cluster/index.md

 ---
-title: "Update the search path for your Redshift cluster"
+title: 'Update the search path for your Redshift cluster'
-date: "2020-02-26"
+date: '2020-02-26'
 sidebar_position: 20
 ---